jross365/LMStudio-Client/README.md

 💡 **- Idea  🐛 - Bug**

+---
+### 06/15/2024

+I have selectively tested options, though I haven't tested the functionality of every option from *end-to-end*.
+The individual logic works for each piece - which is no guarantee that it will work as a whole.
+Nonetheless, the things I did test cover the bulk of options and use-cases.

+The next step is to address the following bugs and features:

+⬜️ Fill in the **end {}** block of **Start-LMChat**

+⬜️ Add a **clean {}** block to the end of **Start-LMChat**

+⬜️ Write duplicates detection and handling in the **Edit-LMSystemPrompt -Remove** function

+⬜️ Fix object typing and sorting for the **Start-LMChat -ResumeChat** parameter

+⬜️ Fix and re-write **Edit-LMSystemPrompt -Remove -Bulk** (*doesn't work*)

+⬜️ Convert **Get-LMGreeting** to only use the Config File

+⬜️ Add Set Tags (**:tags**) to **Set-LMCLIOption**, **Get-LMHelp**

+⬜️ Test and validate the **:priv** command

+⬜️ Write the **Search-LMHistory** function

+**And these are "admin" tasks:** (*copied over from 05/31/2024*)

+⬜️ Better prompts and questions for the greeting generator

+**⬜️ Check my functions, and identify which have never been used by any other function**

+⬜️ Separate out Public and Private functions (second-to-last thing to do)

+⬜️ Build the **psd1** file out

+⬜️ Documentation: this one is so important.
+I need to be very clear that this is built and designed to be easy to use, and is records-oriented: titling, tagging discussions, and searching for them, is what I built.

+---
 ### 06/14/2024

 I had a strange de-sync issue with the repo where my commit and push worked, but the data in my local repository was out of date at the time that I launched VSCode.
 I'm not sure how that happened, perhaps a failing drive, failing memory, a VSCode bug, and/or something else.
 Very strange.